MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AuthConfig.md

 ```

 ### -Force
-The Force switch specifies whether to suppress warning or confirmation messages.
+The Force switch hides warning or confirmation messages.
 You don't need to specify a value with this switch.

 You can use this switch to run tasks programmatically where prompting for administrative input is inappropriate.